openstack/openstack-manuals/doc/config-ref-rst/source/block-storage/drivers/ibm-flashsystem-volume-driver.rst

 Using Fiber Channel (FC), each FlashSystem node should have at least one WWPN port configured.
-If the ``flashsystem_multipath_enabled`` flag is set to ``True`` in the Cinder configuration file, the driver uses all available WWPNs to attach the volume to the instance.
+If the ``flashsystem_multipath_enabled`` flag is set to ``True`` in the Block Storage service configuration file, the driver uses all available WWPNs to attach the volume to the instance.
 If the flag is not set, the driver uses the WWPN associated with the volume's preferred node (if available).
 Otherwise, it uses the first available WWPN of the system.
 The driver obtains the WWPNs directly from the storage system.
 You do not need to provide these WWPNs to the driver.

 .. note::